 The RPN does not open the door to the possibility of certain applicants gaming the new scoring rubric, including intentionally underbidding previous proposals that are publicly available.
 For starters, all applicants can submit new proposals.
-Applicants concerned about the costs of applying may stand on their previous application and acknowledge that recovering costs for eliminated regulatory burdens will not be allowed.
-An applicant standing on a previous application may submit an appendix that explains why the application remains competitive.
-However, revising applications should result in more competitive bids after accounting for the flexibility the RPN affords BEAD subgrantees, such as the ability to design their own Low-Cost Broadband Service Option.
+An applicant choosing to stand on a previous application may submit an appendix that explains why the application remains competitive.